Durga Pujo: 4 diamond tanmaniya styles for you

 All good things must come to an end and this festival is no exception.
 Four days of excitement, pandal-hopping and wearing wonderful clothes come to an end.
 The festival ends with sindoor khela, where married women smear vermillion on one another.
-It takes place before the Goddess’ idol leaves for immersion and involves meeting many other women outside your friends’ circle.
+It takes place before the immersion of the Goddess’ idol and involves meeting many women outside your friends’ circle.

 Naturally, you would want to want to look your best for this.
 Something that matches with the laal paar shada saree (white saree with red border) worn during sindoor khela.
 Yellow gold would be the best match for an outfit like that.

 Though the last day is about the Goddess leaving Earth to return to her heavenly abode, it’s still a celebration.
 Something that makes you want to wait for the next one!